Bedrock-OSS/bedrock-wiki/docs/scripting/game-tests.md

 -   `/gametest pos`

-Tells you the relative coordinates of the nearest GameTest.
+It tells you the relative coordinates of the nearest GameTest.

 -   `/gametest clearall [radius: int]`